Virú culture: Huaca Santa Clara

 Access to Huaca Santa Clara from the valley was only possible through one of the three lower terraces.
-Because one of the terraces was preserved well, two adjacent rooms in the southern part of this building was discovered to be a part of a complex access network system.
+Because one of the terraces was preserved well, two adjacent rooms in the southern part of this building were discovered to be a part of a complex access network system.
 This network seemed to be directing visitors climbing up the hill and into the building.
 The elite character of this space was marked by the presence of a low bench near a niched wall.
 Located in the northeast corner was a passage.
 This passage most likely restricted access to many private areas.
 One example is a room found near by that had a large gallery with a veranda-like design with a panoramic view of the valley neck.
 This room could be interpreted as a visual control of the eastern region of the hill and therefore shown as a type of power.
 There were large-scale storage facilities for agricultural products found in Huaca Santa Clara as well.
 These large facilities are closely associated with elite residences as well as the elite burials inside the architectural complex.

 It is commonly believed that the Moche had conquered the Virú Valley, replacing local leaders with their own leaders.
 There isn’t any evidence of this at the site.
 The elite at Huaca Sana Clara maintained their authority over the land, people, and most importantly, the site throughout the Early Intermediate Period.
 Even though there wasn’t a direct power shift, the Moche maintained an in-direct control over Huaca Santa Clara.
 This is shown through the presence of Moche artifacts inside the elite compounds mentioned earlier.
 The relationship between these two powerful, dominant, and elite societies was not ‘balanced’ but no one knows for sure how the Moche secured this site into complete control by 700 CE.